 In the sanctuary dedicated to her, at the top of the hill, you can still see the Saint’s incorrupt body (as well as the XIII century’s cross where Christ appeared and talked to her – read her story here).
 A traditional festival is held at the sanctuary every year on February 22.
 The date is also a public holiday in the whole municipality of Cortona.
 Another (smaller) festival is held every year on a Sunday at the end of May.

-The Festivity of Saint Margaret in Cortona, February 22
+The Festivity of Saint Margaret of Cortona, February 22

 There is a popular saying “Santa Margherita di fiori o di neve vuol esser vestita”, meaning St.Margaret wants to be dressed up either with flower or snow.
-On the day of the festivity in February, the weather can be very cold or it may give an anticipation of spring with sun and warm air… every year it’s either one option or the other, there is no inbetween!
+On the day of the festivity in February, the weather can be freezing, or it may give anticipation of spring with sun and warm air… every year it’s either one option or the other, there is no in between!

 Saint Margaret protecting the town of Cortona

-Santa Margherita is also believed to have protected Cortona from the bombings during World War II, as when the aircrafts were about to fly above the town a thick cloud came down from the top of the hill and forced the militaries to give up their plans.
+Santa Margherita is also believed to have protected Cortona from the bombings during World War II.
+When the aircrafts were about to fly above the town, a thick cloud came down from the top of the hill and forced the militaries to give up their plans.
 Cortona’s bishop of the time, Mons.
-Franciolini, had made a vow to the Saint to preserve Cortona and after the war he honored his vow by commissioning the beautiful Via Crucis to the famous futurist artist from Cortona, Gino Severini.
+Franciolini had made a vow to the Saint to preserve Cortona and after the war, he honored his vow by commissioning the beautiful Via Crucis to the famous futurist artist from Cortona, Gino Severini.